Terms and Conditions

 If you buy an FT.com subscription only or temporary access pass or other subscription service or if you buy an FT Bundled subscription (i.e. FT.com subscription and Financial Times newspaper subscription together) and are resident in any country OTHER THAN those specified below, then you will be contracting with The Financial Times Limited, whose principal place of business is at Bracken House, 1 Friday Street, London, EC4M 9BT, United Kingdom.

-If you buy an FT Bundled subscription (i.e. FT.com subscription and Financial Times newspaper subscription together) and are resident in one of the countries specified below, you will be contracting with the applicable entity listed below:
+If you buy an FT Bundled subscription (i.e. FT.com subscription and Financial Times newspaper subscription together) and are a resident in one of the countries specified below, you will be contracting with the applicable entity listed below:

 - Americas: F.T.
 Publications, Inc, whose principal place of business is at 330 Hudson Street, 8th Floor, New York, NY 10013, USA.